Flat-coated Retriever: Dog Breed Profile and Information

 Through the end of WWI, Flat-Coated Retrievers were the go-to breed for hunters in the UK on both land and lake, even though the rise of Goldens and Labs later overshadowed the breed.

-The concerted effort by Flat-Coat owners was all it took to maintain and secure the future of the breed.
+The concerted effort by Flat-Coat owners was all it took to maintain and secure the breed’s future.

 Even when the Flat-Coats lost their position as the go-to breed, they still have the love of many dog lovers – especially since they are intelligent, active, and very social dog breeds.